VahidehReshadat/Genome-Language-Model/README.md

 **Evaluating**: Training data evaluation

--Training data loss and accuracy are calculated and shown.
+- Training data loss and accuracy are calculated and shown.

--Confusion matrix for training data samples is shown.
+- Confusion matrix for training data samples is shown.
 The first row is for actual classes and the first column is for the predicted classes.
-The other values show the indexes of the character
+The other values show the indexes of the character.

 - The predicted probability distribution for each training data sample over each class is shown.

 `     LossAcc(myModel, trainxx, trainyy)

     calConfusion(predLossAccTrain, traintrainy, seqs)

     predictedDistributionTrain= probDist(myModel, trainxx, predLossAccTrain, traintrainy, seqs)`

 **Test data evaluation**: The same functions are also used for evaluating the test data.